andrew2020wit/total-war-mods/readme.md

 Mod order doesn't matter.
 You can add it during a campaign.
 Don't remove it then.

-### Recommendations

-I recommend using it with Radious mod.

 ### About balance

 Balance depends on many things: mods, factions, random events, player skills/style.